transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 The peer restarts and then you can retry the smart contract installation.
 Because the original installation failed you need to specify a new smart contract name and version.

-## Why is my Node.js smart contract endorsement failing?
+## Why is my Node.js smart contract fail to endorse?
 {: #ibp-v2-troubleshooting-nodejs-endorsement}
 {: troubleshoot}
 {: support}